IgniteUI/igniteui-docfx/en/components/grids_templates/cell-editing.md

 ---
 title: Cell Editing in Angular Data Grid - Ignite UI for Angular
 _description: The Grid is using in-cell editing.
 It has a default cell editing template, but it also lets you define your own custom templates for update-data action.
 Try it now!
-_keywords: data manipulation, ignite ui for angular, infragistics
+_keywords: data manipulation, ignite ui for angular, infragistics, excel editing
 ---
 }
 @@if (igxName === 'IgxTreeGrid') {